ParcNetwork/safeline-ipgroup-sources-sync/README.md

    - First batch uses `update` (Replace)
    - Remaining batches use `append` (Add)

-This design ensures efficient synchronization and reduces risk of timeouts for the cost of performance.
+This design ensures efficient synchronization and reduces risk of timeouts at the cost of some performance overhead

 ---

 ## SafeLine Integration

 The SafeLine API is used to:
-- Fetch existing group IDs.
+- Retrieve and manage existing IP Groups
-- Create or update IP groups.
+- Create or append groups dynamically based on source changes
-- Append IPs in small batches to reduce load.
+- Maintain associated allow/deny rules automatically

-All requests include necessary authentication headers and support both `verify=False` (for internal networks) and configurable base URLs via environment variables.
+All requests include proper authentication headers.
+SSL verification can be disabled for internal SafeLine instances by setting `verify=False` in your configuration.

 ---